 At the City Council Dinner Meeting on November 14, 2016, the City Council provided direction to staff regarding policy areas that it was interested in discussing at its Strategic Planning Workshop in March 2017.
 One of these areas was biennial, or two-year, budgeting.
-Since that discussion, staff has continued to explore this option.
+Since that discussion, staff has continued to explore this option and presented its findings at the City Council meeting on March 5, 2018.
 A biennial budget provides an opportunity to widen the budget planning horizon from a twelve-month window to a twenty-four-month window and allow more long-term thinking to be a part of the financial planning that the budget represents and reduces some workload associated with the annual budget process.